-All HSFY students who are looking to apply to Dentistry, Medical Laboratory Science, Medicine, Pharmacy, or Physiotherapy are required to sit an English Language Diagnostic test at the beginning of Semester One.
+All HSFY students who are looking to apply to Dentistry, Medical Laboratory Science, Medicine, Pharmacy, or Physiotherapy are required to sit an English Language Diagnostic test at the beginning of first semester.

 - This test is used to identify students who need extra help with their English language skills

-- Students who do not pass the test will have one further opportunity to resit and pass the test, near the end of Semester One
+- Students who do not pass the test will have one further opportunity to resit and pass the test, near the end of first semester

 - Students wishing to apply for the Health Sciences Professional Programmes who do not pass the second test will be required to take and pass ENGL 126